Quivers and equations a la Pl\"ucker for the Hilbert scheme: Introduction

-The Pl\"ucker coordinates on a Grassmannian satisfy the well known Pl\"ucker relations.
-Similarly, the flag varieties are defined by quadratic equations and Schubert varieties are defined by quadratic and linear equations \cite{ ramanathan87:equationsForSchubertVarieties, fultonYoungTableaux}.
-The Grassmannians, flag varieties and Schubert varieties parametrize linear subspaces in a projective space.
-The goal of this paper is to prove that analog results hold in a non-linear context.
-We consider the Hilbert schemes parametrising the algebraic subschemes of a projective space and we prove that they are defined by simple explicit linear and quadratic equations in their natural embedding.
+The Pl\"ucker coordinates on a Grassmannian satisfy the well known Pl\"ucker relations \cite{KleimanLaksov}.
+Similarly, the flag varieties are defined by quadratic equations and Schubert varieties are defined by quadratic and linear equations \cite{ramanathan87:equationsForSchubertVarieties, fultonYoungTableaux}.
+The goal of this paper is to prove that, in a similar way, the Hilbert schemes parametrising closed subschemes of a projective space are defined by simple explicit linear and quadratic equations in their natural embeddings.

-The Hilbert schemes carry in general a natural non-reduced structure inherited from their functorial construction.
-Our equations take into account the non-reduced structure and define the Hilbert schemes schematically.
+The Hilbert schemes carry in general a natural non reduced structure inherited from their functorial construction.
+Our equations take into account the non reduced structure and define the Hilbert schemes schematically.